Skip to main content

 Networking

-This solution requires successful communication from the on-premises ONTAP cluster to AWS FSx for NetApp ONTAP interconnect cluster network addresses to perform NetApp SyncMirror operations.
+This solution requires successful communication from the on-premises ONTAP cluster to AWS FSx ONTAP interconnect cluster network addresses to perform NetApp SyncMirror operations.
 Also, a Veeam backup server must have access to an AWS S3 bucket.
 Instead of using Internet transport, an existing VPN or Direct Connect link can be used as a private link to an S3 bucket.

 On premises